How to Open Your First IRA

 You can open an IRA at a brokerage, mutual fund company, or other financial services provider, including SoFi Wealth, which makes it easy to open an IRA online and transfer money from your bank electronically.
 If you are leaving a job with an employee-sponsored retirement plan, you can rollover your 401(k) into an IRA to give yourself better investment options, and potentially lower fees.

 Step 3: Make contributions

 As of 2017, you can contribute up to $5,500 a year to a traditional or Roth IRA (or slightly more if you’re older than 50).
 In most cases, you’ll want to throw in as much as you can up to that amount each year to take full advantage of the power of compound interest.
-An online retirement calculator can help you figure out whether you’re on track.
+A retirement calculator can help you figure out whether you’re on track.
 A quick rule of thumb that many financial advisors use: By the time you’re 30, you should have the equivalent of one year’s salary saved.

 If you’re rolling money over from a 401(k), there’s no limit to how much you can contribute to an IRA at that time.
 Note that you can withdraw cash without paying taxes or penalties in certain situations, but you don’t want to treat your retirement account as a piggy bank, because there are limits.